 This study will address questions about the western reception of practices from ‘elsewhere’, in particular from countries under oppressive political regimes; the relationships between textile practices and ‘folk’ or indigenous traditions; the relationship between textile media and theories of translation; the subversive potential of the textile medium; the position of textiles within the global histories of art and as presented within the museum of modern and contemporary art; and the significance of international exhibition circuits and networking structures and their legacies for textile-based art practice.

 About Ann Coxon

 Ann Coxon is Curator, International Art at Tate Modern.
-Since 2002 she has co-ordinated and curated the display of works from Tate’s collection, including two major re-hangs.
+Since 2002 she has coordinated and curated the display of works from Tate’s collection, including two major re-hangs.
 She has curated numerous individual collection displays, including monographic galleries of works by Bruce Nauman, Louise Bourgeois, Janet Cardiff, Magdalena Abakanowicz, Phyllida Barlow, Mona Hatoum and many others.
-She has also curated many thematic displays, most recently ‘Beyond Craft’ focussing on American Fiber Art from the 1960s and 1970s.
+She has also curated many thematic displays, most recently a gallery titled ‘Beyond Craft’ focusing on American Fiber Art from the 1960s and 70s.